ttikkala/albatross-control/README.md

 ## Glider design

 The first step is to test the code on a standard RC/model glider.
 I will be using the [Simple Soarer from Flite Test](https://www.flitetest.com/articles/ft-simple-soarer-build) for this.
-It has a pretty standard glider design with high aspect ratio wings and two control channels for elevator and rudder.
+It is a pretty standard glider design with high aspect ratio wings and two flight surfaces: elevator and rudder.
 So nothing fancy and perfect for testing new code, and hopefully simple enough if we end up doing any control system modelling for gain tuning.

 After testing the code on a standard glider, I will move on to incorporating the software on a rocket glider, and that design is not yet finished.